2012 Chevrolet Volt Interior

 Car reviewers are impressed with the stylish, high-quality cabin in the 2012 Chevrolet Volt.
-However, there are a few things they dislike, including the Volt’s small trunk, seating for four and confusing, distracting center stack controls.
+However, there are a few things they dislike, including the Volt’s small trunk, four-person seating and confusing, distracting center stack controls.

 - "The cabin is simply the best Chevy interior available.
 The two-tone dash clearly marks the traditional dual cockpit design that moves from the dash through the doors in a nearly seamless look.
 This helps the cabin feel even bigger.
 The grains and materials are all top notch throughout." -- The Detroit News